tplusfive/Terminal-Clue/README.md

 * DONE: As a player, I would like to move to another room without rolling the dice or using a secret passageway (until rolling dice to move works).
 Time spent: 1h 45m
   * As a player, I would like to make a suggestion (suspect, weapon, room) when I move into a room.
   * As a player, I would like to disprove a suggestion.
-* NEXT: As a player, I would like to make an accusation.
-Time Spent: 40m.
-Suspect done except terminal_clue.rb
+* NEXT: As a player, I would like to make an accused.
+Time Spent: 80m.
   * As a player, I would like to play with one other person and not the computer.
-* As a player, I would like to verify an accusation.
+* As a player, I would like to verify an accused.
   * As a player, I would like to pass to the next player if I can't disprove/verify.
-  * As a player, I would like anyone who makes a wrong accusation to be out of the game.
+  * As a player, I would like anyone who makes a wrong accused to be out of the game.
   * As a player, I would like to keep my own detective notepad? or have computer do it?
   * As a player, I would like it to be possible for room doors to be blocked by other players.
   * As a player, I would like if all doors are blocked to a room no one can leave.